estnltk/estnltk-workflows/legacy/ettenten_to_json/readme.md

 ---

-⚠️ Thes is a legacy workflow, no longer supported.
+⚠️ This is a legacy workflow, no longer supported.

 ---